 34.01 The Employer shall establish a Registered Retirement Savings Plan (RRSP) in which there shall be voluntary participation by regular Employees.

-34.02 Regular Employees who work an average of more that forty (40) hours bi-weekly in a cycle of the shift schedule are eligible to participate in the RRSP.
+34.02 Regular Employees who work an average of more than fourteen (14) hours bi-weekly in a cycle of the shift schedule are eligible to participate in the RRSP.

 34.03 New regular Full-Time Employees must complete six months of employment before participating in the RRSP.
 New regular Part-time Employees must complete one thousand and seven point five (1007.5) hours of work before participating in the RRSP.